atheiman/django-reviews/README.md

 ## Development

-I use a kanban board provided by waffle.io for free to manage GitHub issues for this project.
-It is available [here](https://waffle.io/atheiman/django-reviews).
+I use a kanban board created by the [zenhub](https://www.zenhub.io/) Chrome extension for free to manage GitHub issues for this project.
+If you have any thoughts on the project, simply create an issue.

 In the package there is a `simple-project` that contains a `store` application as an example use-case for django-reviews.
 Use this for testing an admin interface, templating, and similar things.